smartdevicelink/sdl_evolution/proposals/NNNN-align-VideoStreamingParameter-with-capability.md

 ## Potential downsides

-It should NOT be downside by aligning bitrate and frame rate with `VideoStreamingCapability`, but bitrate and frame rate might be changed to lower values dependening on the values of  `VideoStreamingCapability`.
+It should NOT be a downside by aligning bitrate and frame rate with `VideoStreamingCapability`, but bitrate and frame rate might be changed to lower values depending on the values of  `VideoStreamingCapability`.

 ## Impact on existing code

-As mentioned in the previous section, bitrate and frame rate might be changed to lower values dependending on the values of `VideoStreamingCapability`.
+As mentioned in the previous section, bitrate and frame rate might be changed to lower values depending on the values of `VideoStreamingCapability`.

 ## Alternatives considered